tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that will protect against malicious access to the login form, and will also block any spam comments posted from outside of your nation.
+A WordPress plugin that will block any spam comments posted from outside of your nation, and will also protect against malicious access to the login form from undesired countries.

 This plugin will examine a country code based on the IP address.
 If the comment comes from undesired country, it will be blocked before Akismet